The following includes select facts from life science history, both global

 history database that will be launched in the near future.
 In the meantime, we encourage you

-Learn about the scientists behind the discoveries, entrepreneurs,
+to learn about the scientists behind the discoveries, the entrepreneurs, companies,

 1859 -- Charles Darwin published "The Origin of Species."